 - LH: 2.0-12.0 mIU/ml.

-Too elevated levels of FSH and/or LH may indicate primary testicular failure (PTF), which can be caused by a wide range of causes, including an infection, trauma, chemotherapy...
+Elevated levels of FSH and/or LH may indicate primary testicular failure (PTF), which can be the result of a wide range of indirect causes such as infection, trauma, chemotherapy etc.

-Conversely, low levels indicate hypothalamic dysfunction or abnormalities in the pituitary gland.
+Conversely, levels are too low indicate hypothalamic dysfunction or abnormalities in the pituitary gland.

 Prolactin

-Normal prolactin levels must be between 2.5 and 17 ng/ml (53-360 mIU/l).
+Normal prolactin levels should be between 2.5 and 17 ng/ml (53-360 mIU/l).
 If they are above this reference range, it can indicate any of the following abnormalities:

 - Low testosterone levels